iQuHACK/2022_microsoft_ionq_challenge/README.md

 You’ll be able to test your projects on a real ion trap quantum computer provided by IonQ (which [shoots lasers at individual atoms to compute](https://ionq.com/technology)).
 *Remember that current devices are still NISQ, and noise can overtake the computation really fast.
 We recommend you experiment with circuits that use under a few dozen two-qubit gates.*

+You can develop your project using any language supported by Azure Quantum: Q#, Qiskit, or Cirq.

 ## Using Azure Quantum
 You should have received an invite to join quantum workspace https://portal.azure.com/52f51314-00bb-49b7-a28d-0b0a4be6d1c9.
 Join it, and use that workspace’s information to connect to Azure from the environment you’re using to work with the QDK:
 * Subscription ID: b1d7f7f8-743f-458e-b3a0-3e09734d716d